Abhinavrajhans/Git-Tutorial/README.txt

 14. ' git commit -m "<your commit message>"' -> If we want to avoid opening a text editor like vim/nano to add commit message we can use this following command .

+15. 'git remote' -> list down all the remote connections names

+16. Remote connection -> it helps you to link two repositories for uploading and downloading changes from each otherwise.'

+17. 'git remote add <name of the remote> <link of the remote>' -> this command helps us to add a new link to the remote repo and give it a name to it.

+18. 'git remote rm <name of the remote>' -> this command deletes a remote connvection

+19. 'git remote rename <oldname> <newname> : this command renames the remote connection.

+Note: the name of the remote connection is always used to establish communication between the repos